jsconf/in-venue.jsconf.eu/README.md

 - Content on a given URL updates automatically.
 - You should never need to manually control a Raspi with a mouse or keyboard.

+## Design

+- The screen resolution is 1920x1080 (aka 1080p)
+- No need to be responsive, those are the exact pixels.
+Not more, not less (well except possible overscan at the edges).
+- Make sure all desired content actually fits that area since content cannot be scrolled.

 ## Updating content

 - For [bipocit-space](https://github.com/jsconf/in-venue.jsconf.eu/blob/gh-pages/bipocit-space/index.html) and [community-lounge](https://github.com/jsconf/in-venue.jsconf.eu/blob/gh-pages/community-lounge/index.html) there are stub files in the respective directories.